asrvsn/ndgpy/README.md

 CartPoleSystem().start()
 ```

 In this system, there is no serialization happening between `Sensor` and `Controller` even though they execute in parallel -- so we can use states of very high dimension without much cost.
+The latency between `Sensor` and `Controller` is constant, and is exactly cost of [sending a single byte over IPC](https://github.com/asrvsn/ndgpy/blob/master/ndgpy/nodes/boundary.py#L64).

 ### Example: test throughput of a program